Jerraud Powers: 2008 season

 Powers returned for his junior season with high expectations after an impressive sophomore season.
 His matchup against Florida's wing right Percy Harvin was considered a key to the big game.
 Powers was impressive early in the season, leading Auburn to a shutout in the season opener.
 However, Powers played with an injured hamstring and struggled through much of the season.
 Powers was just one of many injured players on Auburn's 2008 football team, Auburn finished with a disappointing 5-7 record and missed the postseason for the first time this decade.
-After the season, Powers decided to forgo his senior season at Auburn and enter the 2009 NFL Draft.
+After the season, Powers decided to forgo his senior season at Auburn and enter the 2009 NFL draft.

 Professional career

+Pre-draft

 Powers was projected to be a possible NFL draft pick.
 Powers was rated 14 out of 239 cornerbacks and 110 out of 2,497 total players evaluated.

 Indianapolis Colts

-Despite being considered a prospect for a lower round, Jerraud was drafted by the Indianapolis Colts in the third round.
+Despite being considered a prospect for a lower round, Jerraud was selected by the Indianapolis Colts in the third round.
 He signed with the Colts on July 28, 2009, for a 4-year contract.

 Powers began the 2009 season as a starter due to injuries to Marlin Jackson, and went on to start 12 of 16 games for the Colts.
 Despite injuries to three of the Colts' projected Defensive Backfield starters, Powers (along with fellow rookie Jacob Lacey) played well enough to put the Colts' pass defense at third in the league in Yards/Attempt.
 Powers recorded 66 tackles and an interception.
 On December 7, 2010, he was placed on season-ending injury reserve due to an arm injury.

 In 2010, Powers played in 10 games, starting all of them.
 Powers had 53 tackles and 2 interceptions.
 On November 6, 2011, Powers had a pick six against Matt Ryan of the Atlanta Falcons.
 This was his first career touchdown.
 The Colts lost the game 31-7.